 To sum up, you can trade each other’s mother tongues.
 This is called “Language Exchange.”

-You interchange your role as both student and teacher.
-And thus, you can improve your skills and reach your language goals.
+You can take on both roles as student and teacher, thereby improving your skills and reaching your language goals.

-There are many language exchange smartphone apps out there in the market.
-Some are great, and some are — ah jeez, well, you get the idea.
+There are many language exchange smartphone apps on the market.
+Some are great, and some are—ah, jeez, you get the idea.

 About HelloTalk

-As you’d expect, it is available on Android and Apple iOS.
-There is also a browser version, HelloTalk web, with basic features.
+As you’d expect, it is available on Android and iOS.
+A browser-based version of HelloTalk, HelloTalk web, with basic features, is also available.

 How does HelloTalk really work?